Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Raeford, NC 28376

-As a Federally Qualified Health Center, the Robeson center offers community services at reduced rates.
+As a Federally Qualified Health Center, Julian T. Pierce Health Center offers community services at reduced rates.
 Due to federal funding, fees are based on the patient’s ability to pay.
-The center provides STD screening for common infections, including but not limited to gonorrhea, chlamydia, and syphilis.
-Testing for hepatitis C and vaccines for hepatitis B and HPV are also available.
-Center hours are Monday through Friday, and appointments are required.
+The health center provides STD screening for common infections, including but not limited to gonorrhea, chlamydia, and syphilis.
+Testing for Hepatitis C and vaccines for Hepatitis B and HPV are also available.
+Health center hours are Monday through Friday, and appointments are encouraged but walk-ins are welcome.

 307 East Wardell Drive